PatrikKozak4/hna-teaser/README.md

 register their name and email to begin receiving updates regarding our progress with our web application for HNA, as well as, a contact form that allows anyone to email us with any questions.

-The website was developed primarily with ReactJS and Bootstrap.
+The website was developed primarily with ReactJS and Bootstrap for a responsive design.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).